As summer winds to a close, the weather starts to cool off and the gardener’s thoughts shift toward other things.

 But if you want those big, hefty bulbs, go easy on the water.
 And regardless of whether you are aiming for more greens or roots, don’t forget that beets prefer well-drained sites.

-Definitely avoid soaking your soil every day to keep it moist, as this can backfire and lead to issues of rot and disease, both in the bulb and the greens.
+It is important to avoid soaking your soil every day, as this can backfire and lead to issues of rot and disease, both in the bulb and the greens.

 How do I personally water my own crop?
 If it rains at least an inch or two once a week, I leave them be and don’t pay them any mind.

-When it gets hot and droughty, that’s when I do water them every day (sometimes multiple times).
+During very hot weather or in periods of drought, that’s when I do water them every day (sometimes multiple times).

 Regardless of whether the water comes from the sky or my spray nozzle – or if it’s wet or dry season – I always allow the soil to completely dry out before their next watering.